shankarmsy/shankarmsy.github.io/posts/why-data-scientist.md

 -->

-I just wrote about my thoughts on why I would love to become a Data Scientist in my [Background](/stories/background.html) page and thought I'll share it as a post as well.
+Caution: this is quite a ramble :-)

+If you reached here from the My Background page and don't have the time, read [Goal of the Blog](/stories/intro.html) instead and be done with it.

-There might be something there that will benefit those considering a transition to Data Science.
+But if you're curious read on.
+I shared this as a post since there might be something here that will benefit those considering a transition to Data Science.
 I would also be thrilled to receive any feedback/comments.
-Click below to read on or visit my Background page.

 <!-- TEASER_END -->